Nevers tourism & sightseeing

 Nevers is in the Nièvre department (Burgundy region) of France, at the confluence of the Loire and Nièvre Rivers.
 The town has its origins as a regional centre in Roman times, when it was an important depot for Julius Caesar.
 It is now a lively, active town with several interesting historical monuments and renowned for its high quality porcelain.

-There are several interesting buildings to explore, of which the Ducal Palace and the Cathedral of Saint-Cyr and Sainte-Julitte are the most important.
+From here you can reach the town centre along the Promenade des Remparts.
+There are several interesting buildings to explore in Nevers town centre, of which the Ducal Palace and the Cathedral of Saint-Cyr and Sainte-Julitte are the most important.

 Note that the renaissance style theatre close to the Ducal Palace is actually much more recent, having been built in the 19th century.